 We backtracked to the trail intersection and headed west on Lake Richie Trail which brought us to the campground in just under 2.5 miles.
 Lake Richie is a favorite spot for canoeing and fishing, but the drawback is that the campsites are located away from the lake and up a ridge.
 While the lake is picturesque and dotted with small islands, all of the campsites appeared to be in direct sunlight, and on this warm sunny day there would be no chance of shade until evening.
 We stopped in one of the campsites to eat a snack and make a decision.
 While Craig munched on trail mix, I visited the outhouse.
 It was terrifying.

 A side note on going to the bathroom in the woods: I feel a bit prissy complaining about the outhouse, so let me explain.
 When we first began planning this trip, we figured that the Isle Royale backcountry bathroom experience would consist of digging holes and bringing our own TP.
-We are not virgins to this form of dehumanization.
-Later on in the planning stage, we were happy to learn that there were pit toilets located at all campsites.
-Once on the island, the clean state of the facilities at our first three locations made us very happy indeed.
+We are not unfamiliar with this form of dehumanization; however, later on in the planning stage, we were happy to learn that there were pit toilets located at all campsites.
+Once on the island, the clean state of the facilities at our first three locations made us very happy.
 We became spoiled.

 Outhouse at West Chickenbone Lake